Air Fryer Banana Bread in a Mini Loaf Pan

 - Wrap the loaf or individual slices in plastic wrap.

-- Place the wrapped bread in a freezer bag.
+- Place the wrapped bread in a freezer-safe bag or container.

 - Freeze for up to 3 months.